-Critiquing a piece is where your personal artistic knowledge is important, as there is no standard criteria across all art forms.
-We expect you to have a thorough understanding of the important aspects of any art form you are evaluating.
+Critiquing a piece is also where your personal artistic knowledge is important, as there is no standard criteria across all art forms.
+We expect you to have a good understanding of the important aspects of any art form you are evaluating.
 We understand that you may not have a grasp over every art form, and that’s okay!
 You can always leave something you’re not comfortable with to a curator more experienced with the medium.
 In a case where you want to curate a work but are unfamiliar with the medium, please either reach out to a medium-experienced artist/curator about that medium, or do some research on the important points of the technique!

 It should go without saying that no-one should be maliciously critical of any artwork.
 You should be providing constructive criticism.
-Even the worst MS Paint pieces should be treated with a respectful suggestion that they improve.
-Curations should include both what you liked and what could be improved on.
+Even work you perceive as rushed or unpracticed work should be treated with a respectful suggestion that they improve.

 List any pieces, including a link, that need to be paid.
 Clearly mark which pieces are paid or unpaid.
 You can use any format you like as long as this is clear.
 Many people put past work in a spoiler tag and put unpaid work on top in the open.
 Some also track total wages or legend tracker, but this is optional (but recommended if interested in a legend, to save counting time later).